Locally normal subgroups of totally disconnected groups. Part I: General theory: The centraliser lattice and weakly decomposable actions

-\begin{proof} Notice that the $G$-action on $\mfX$ is continuous by Lemma~\ref{lem:SmoothActionContinuous}.
-Therefore, there is no loss of generality in replacing $G$ by the quotient $G/K$, where $K$ is the kernel of the action on $\mfX$.
+\begin{proof} There is no loss of generality in replacing $(G,U)$ by the Hecke pair $(G/K,UK/K)$, so we may assume that the action is faithful.
+Since the action is weakly decomposable, it is clear that $|\mfX| > 1$.

-(i) If a point $x \in \mfX$ is isolated, its complement is a proper clopen set whose rigid stabiliser is trivial.
-This implies (i).
+(i) If a point $x \in \mfX$ is isolated, its complement is a non-empty clopen set whose rigid stabiliser is trivial, contradicting the assumption that the action is weakly decomposable.